kqwq/mitcoin-bot-2/README.md

 12. Copy the application ID and add `CLIENT_ID = ` to the .env file

 ## Discord Server Setup
-13. Create a new Discord server and invite the bot to it using the  `oauth2Link` link in /src/util/constants.ts, replacing the `CLIENT_ID` with your bot's application ID
+13. Create a new Discord server and invite the bot to it using the  `oauth2Link` link in /src/util/constants.ts, replacing the `${CLIENT_ID}` with your bot's application ID
 14. Create a channel called `#blockchain`, copy that channel's ID, and update constants.ts appropriately
 15. While you're in `constants.ts`, update any other constants you want to change
 16. Add the following lines to your .env: